 The couple had been together for almost 10 years before they decided that they wanted to finally become parents.
-It was not until Jake's best friend Bonniejan came to them and offered to be a carrier for their baby that they decided to try it.
+It was not until Jake's best friend Bonniejean came to them and offered to be a carrier for their baby that they decided to try it.

-Schoyer says that Bonniejan was evaluated separately from Jake and Nick.
-Bonniejan was a gestational carrier for Jake and Nick because she carried an embryo created with egg from an anonymous donor, who also underwent strict evaluations before donating.
+Schoyer says that Bonniejean was evaluated separately from Jake and Nick.
+Bonniejean was a gestational carrier for Jake and Nick because she carried an embryo created with egg from an anonymous donor, who also underwent strict evaluations before donating.
 This method is different than surrogacy, which is where the carrier undergoes an insemination with someone's sperm utilizing their own egg.
 This whole umbrella of family building is referred to as third party reproduction, according to Schoyer.

 "We have a multiple step process in our clinic, where we encourage patients to consider creating embryos first and then pursuing the gestational carrier part.
 They had a great situation and such a great story of having a best friend from forever, who was willing to be their carrier.
 So it was very easy, truthfully," she says.